VFO - 2011

 A badly drifting VFO will move out of the test receiver I.F. pass band and sound like a Theremin as it does.
 Testing in a receiver; places the VFO in the exact circumstance it will be used — beating RF to mix to another frequency; in this case, base band audio.

 The temperature stability and compensation of any VFO schematic are rarely reproducible since there are just too many variables.
 Try your best to get the drift out of your VFO using low temperature coefficient capacitors (NP0/C0G) and then after that, temperature compensate.
 Even today, I occasionally build a drift monster VFO and become frustrated.
-VFO design is not for the feint of heart and it's no wonder that many builders make a VXO, or cave in and build or buy a DDS signal generator.
+VFO design is not for the faint of heart and it's no wonder that many builders make a VXO, or cave in and build or buy a DDS signal generator.

 This initial Vackar VFO experiment wasn't a total waste as I learned a way to accurately sweep a Device Under Test with an unlevel amplitude SG.
 Measure the peak-peak voltages of the DUT with a signal generator and an oscilloscope in the same manner we measure insertion loss or gain in a 50 ohm system: Measure the peak-to-peak voltage with the DUT in line; disconnect the DUT, insert a barrel connector and then re-measure.